 How can you travel to Puglia?

 From Belgium it is best to travel by plane to Puglia.
 You can also travel by car if you don’t mind driving about 1800 km before you can start your Puglia road trip.
-Of course, then you could also include other beautiful Italian places in your itinerary, such as Cinque Terre, Florence , spend a few days in Rome or even at the Amalfi coast.
+Of course, then you could also include other beautiful Italian places in your itinerary, such as the Italian lake district in North Italy, Cinque Terre, Florence , spend a few days in Rome or visit Naples, drive down the Amalfi coast and you can even take the boat to Palermo in Sicily.
 But then it will be a slightly more extensive trip.

 Back to Puglia!
 International airports can be found in Bari, Brindisi and Taranto.
 We flew from Brussels to Bari via Alitalia.
 But I remember that we had a delay.
 In the meantime we flew with Alitalia again and that was also a big disappointment, so I wouldn’t really recommend this airline company.